d4nc3w/Naive-Bayes/README.md

 This function calculates the prior probabilities of each class based on the frequency of occurrence in the training data.

+Step by step:

+train_y.value_counts(): Counts the occurrences of each unique value in the Series train_y, effectively counting the occurrences of each label.

+return label_count / len(train_y): Divides the count of each label by the total number of samples (len(train_y)), obtaining the prior probabilities.

   Laplace Smoothing Function:

     def laplace_smoothing(label_data, train_x):